-There are 100s of educational resources available that examine invasive plants.
+There are hundreds of educational resources available that examine invasive plants.
 Below is an overview of our favorites.
-To see the educational material that MIPN has created itself, check out our Products & Publications page.
+To see print material that MIPN has created, check out our Products & Publications page.
+For links to MIPN's webinars and presentations visit our Proceedings & Presentations page.
+To access MIPN's woody invasive identification videos, visit the MIPN YouTube channel.

 Invasive Plants Field Guide - Guide to Identification and the Impacts and Control of Common North American Species*, by Sylvan Kaufman and Wallace Kaufman